xxmicloxx/PyMC/README.md

-#PyMC A python Minecraft server implementation
+#PyMC - A python Minecraft server implementation

-Compatible with diffrent python implementations such as : Cpyton, PyPy Aimed to provide good async support for plugins aswell as utilize databases out of the box
+Compatible with different python implementations such as: Cpython, PyPy Aimed to provide good async support for plugins aswell as utilize databases out of the box